 format: "YYYY-MM-DD"

-fallback: "Flag as UNKNOWN — escalate for human review"
+fallback: "Flag as UNKNOWN — escalate, never guess"

 - name: notice_period_days